ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ## Windows API

 Main goal of OS is to manage software and hardware resources and to provide access to them for launched applications.
 Memory, CPU and peripheral devices are examples of hardware resources that are managed by OS.
 Examples of software resources are [**synchronization primitives**](https://en.wikipedia.org/wiki/Synchronization_primitive#Synchronization_in_Windows).
-Another example is algorithms that are implemented into the system libraries.
+Another example is algorithms implemented into the system libraries.
 Windows OS will be implied each time when we mention OS throughout the book.

 This scheme illustrates how Windows provides access to its resources:

 ![Windows Scheme](windows-api.png)

 Every launched application can ask Windows to perform an action.
-Examples of these actions are to create of a new window, to draw a line on the screen, to send a packet via network, to allocate memory, etc. All these actions are implemented in subroutines.
+For instance, creation of a new window, drawing a line on the screen, sending a packet via network, allocating memory, etc. All these actions are implemented in subroutines.
 Subroutines that solve tasks from one domain are gathered into separate system libraries.
 You can see "kernel32.dll", "gdi32.dll" and other system libraries in the scheme.

-The way, how an application is able to call a subroutine of OS, is strictly defined, well documented and kept unchanged.
+The way application is calling a subroutine of OS is strictly defined, well documented and kept unchanged.
 This way of communication between applications and OS is called Windows Application Programming Interface (API) or Windows API (WinAPI).
 WinAPI is quite important to keep compatibility of new versions of applications and new versions of OS.
 We can compare WinAPI with special kind of contract.
 If application follows the contract, OS promises to perform its requests with certain results.

 There are two kinds of applications pictured here. **Win32 application** is an application that interacts with a subset of Windows libraries through WinAPI.
 Win32 is a historical name for this kind of applications that appears in the first 32-bit version of Windows (Windows NT).
 Libraries, that are available through WinAPI (also known as WinAPI libraries), provide high level subroutines.
 High level term means that these subroutines operate with complex abstractions like window, control, file, etc.